Israel Then and Now: Archaeology, Transformation, and Comparative Cultures

 - CORC 3208: Comparative Studies in Cultures and Transformation

-Financial aid does apply, and alternative loans are available.
-Scholarships that apply to this program are: SASA, Gilman, Furman and STOCS, among others.
-(See the Scholarship listing on the IEGE website.)
+Financial aid may apply, and alternative loans are available.
+Scholarships that apply to this program are: SASA, Tow and Furman, among others (see Scholarship Opportunities).

 How to Apply

-- Complete and submit the IEGE Notification of Study Abroad/Brooklyn College Study Abroad Application (pdf) and submit it via e-mail to the International Education and Global Engagement office, or in person at the IEGE office, 1108 Boylan Hall.
+- Complete the IEGE Notification of Study Abroad/Brooklyn College Study Abroad Application (pdf) and submit via e-mail to the International Education and Global Engagement office, or in person at the IEGE office, 1108 Boylan Hall.

-- Contact the program director to express your interest.
+- Contact the program director to express your interest in joining the program.